Lowestoft Town Council are once again organising the annual commemorations of Armistice Day and Remembrance Sunday in Lowestoft.

 Armistice Day is on Saturday 11th November and will be marked at the War Memorial on Royal Plain, Lowestoft Cemetery, and Belle Vue Park.
 These short ceremonies will begin shortly before 11am.

 The annual service to commemorate Remembrance Sunday will take place on Sunday 12th November at the War Memorial on Royal Plain.
 This ceremony will begin shortly before 11am, following the parade from Claremont Pier.
 As with previous years, representatives from organisations and businesses will be welcome to lay wreaths at the War Memorial.
-If you would like to take part in the wreath laying and/or parade, a booking form will be available shortly.
+If you would like to take part in the wreath laying and/or parade, please complete the booking form and return to email@example.com

 All are welcome to attend these services as we gather as a community to pay tribute to the brave service personnel who have paid the ultimate sacrifice for our nation.